 Oh Crap: She has this moment when David reveals that he is the leader of the scavenger group that she and Joel had previously fought at the university.

 Popcultural Osmosis Failure: Justified and downplayed.
 She has a smattering of knowledge on the old worlds comics and even video-game characters but doesn't know what a pizza, ice-cream truck or Bobby Fisher is.
 The scene with the cassette player also suggests she understandably can't connect music genres to their respective decades.
-And let's not forget the scene at the university where Joel is explaining the rules of football to her.
+Also, the scene at the university where Joel is explaining the rules of football to her.

 Badass: As per Naughty Dog tradition.
 Her reputation seems to be actually even more established than Joel's.

 Heel Realization: She had hers a long time ago, if the following line is anything to go by:

 "We're shitty people, Joel.
 It's been that way for a long time."